puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/agent_run.md

 > - Lewis Carroll

-The `puppet resource` command you explored in the previous quest let you see a system the way Puppet does—through the resource abstraction layer.
+The `puppet resource` command you explored in the previous quest let you see a system the way Puppet does—through the site. abstraction layer.
 While exploring and manipulating resources through Puppet's command line tools are useful, the real value of the resource abstraction layer is to provide a single common language for your Puppet master to manage all the systems in your